charbitz/diploma-thesis/README.md

 ### * Apply transfer learning techniques on YOLOv5 model:

 Technique 1:
-Pretraining YOLOv5 on INBreast data and then use YOLOv5 with the best weights on DBT data Pretraining YOLOv5 on INBreast data and then use YOLOv5 with the best weights on DBT data.
+Pretraining YOLOv5 on INBreast data and then use YOLOv5 with the best weights on DBT data.

 Technique 2:
 Using all INBreast and part of DBT data on training set and then using the rest of DBT data on validation and test sets.